TZstatsADS/fall2022-project1-frankshi1998/README.md

 Term: Fall 2022

-+ Projec title: The Breif Introduction on Capitalism and Communism.
++ Projec title: The Breif Introduction to Capitalism and Communism.
 + This project is conducted by [Zhejing Shi]

 + Project summary: As we mentioned earlier, most of the nations in the world are capilist.
 However, it is worthy to get to known a different system too.
 In order to better understand communism, what aspect should we pay attention to?
 We will start with some of the most frequent termnologies appears in communist studies.